How Do I Use a Burn-up Chart on a Scrum Team?

 With burn-up chart information at anyone’s fingertips, it’s easy to adapt work as needed throughout a sprint to ensure scrum teams deliver completed work on time.
 With the ability to consistently make and meet commitments, teams become predictable, can better estimate the scope for the next sprints, and know that they are performing their best—instead of being bogged down by endless tasks they feel they can never complete.

-Learn More About Scrum Practices
+Learn About the Scrum Framework

 RL_497_use-burn-up-chart-scrum-team